Diversity, equity and inclusion at WITF

-The editorial staff will meet once per month to review breadth of coverage and discuss upcoming stories.
+- The newsroom will continue to meet monthly to review breadth of coverage and evolving issues around race and identity.
 This will include diversity of sources, language use and editorial approach to particular topics.

 WITF welcomes diverse audiences to the Public Media Center and community events.
 The work we do within our community highlights our commitment to opening our doors and reaching out to people of all ages, backgrounds, races, abilities, and religions.